Remy2701/zigplotlib/readme.md

 You can look at the implementation of the `Line`, `Scatter`, `Area`, `Step` or `Stem` plots for examples.

 ## Roadmap
-- Ability to set the title of a plot
 - Ability to set the title of the axis
 - Ability to add arrows at the end of axis
 - More plot types